ycpcs/cs402-spring2024/assign/assign07.md

 Don't get too bogged down in details.
 As with any form of technical communication, you want to emphasize the most important and interesting information.
 Provide supporting details if they are necessary, but otherwise try to keep the presentation at a fairly high level.

-**Here is an excellent example of an integrated, multi-team CS400 Final Presentation:** [CS400 Fall 2022 Radio Telescope Final Presentation](../projects/CS400-Fa22-RT-FinalPresentation.pdf).
+**Here is an excellent example of an integrated, multi-team CS400 Final Presentation:** [Radio Telescope Fa22 Final Presentation](../projects/CS400-Fa22-RT-FinalPresentation.pdf).

-**Here is an excellent example of an integrated, multi-team, multi-disciplinary Capstone (CS402/ECE402/ME402) final presentation:** [Radio Telescope Sp23 Final Presentation](../projects/Capstone-Sp22-RT-FinalPresentation.pdf).
+**Here is an excellent example of an integrated, multi-team, multi-disciplinary Capstone (CS402/ECE402/ME402) final presentation:** [Radio Telescope Sp22 Final Presentation](../projects/Capstone-Sp22-RT-FinalPresentation.pdf).

 Here is a suggested structure for your presentation: